AgathaZareth/Pneumonia-Detection-with-CNN/README.md

 ## Data Understanding

 The dataset comes from Kermany et al. on [Mendeley Data](https://data.mendeley.com/datasets/rscbjbr9sj/3).
-Images are from University of California San Diego, Guangzhou Women and Children's Medical Center and contains frontal chest X-rays of children and women.
+Images are from Guangzhou Women and Children's Medical Center and contains frontal chest X-rays of children and women.
 This is a large dataset with 5856 total radiographs; 1583 NORMAL and 4273 PNEUMONIA, both bacterial pneumonia and viral pneumonia.

 ## Exploring the Data